logo

 Our time in Coimbra centers around its crown jewel: the University of Coimbra, one of the oldest in Europe.
 As we explore its historic buildings, we’ll marvel at the awe-inspiring Baroque library of King João V, often regarded as one of the most beautiful libraries in the world.
 After lunch and a relaxed wander through the cobbled streets of the old town, it’s time to continue our journey.

 In the afternoon, we’ll make the 1.5-hour drive to Porto, Portugal’s second city, where the Douro River meets the sea.
-Once settled, take time to explore the Gaia neighborhood, where centuries-old wine lodges and riverfront cafés invite you to slow down and savor the moment.
+After checking into our hotel, we will have the evening free to enjoy on your own.

 activity icon